 Some other useful resources

-- FUSE Corps - This came up during the webinar and so we wanted to be sure to share a link.
+- FUSE Corps - This came up during the webinar, so we wanted to be sure to share a link.
 In their own words, “FUSE is a national nonprofit that partners with local government to help urban communities thrive.
 We work with cities and counties on a range of issues, including economic and workforce development, healthcare, public safety, climate change, and education.”

 - What an Organization’s COVID-19 Response Reveals About its Culture